3willows/js-hong-kong-sternhalma/readme.md

 So I decided to simply by modifying the game to a game on a rectangular grid.

-Prompts I used to get this code with R1:
+Prompts to get the project started.

 - Build a simplified, rectangular sternhalma on s 5 x 20 grid.
 - With html and js only